phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 ### Additional Test Executables

 Cargo allows to add [additional executables] to a project by putting them inside `src/bin`.
-We can use that feature to create a separate executable for each unit tests.
+We can use that feature to create a separate executable for each integration test.
 For example, a `test-something` executable could be added like this:

 [additional executables]: https://doc.rust-lang.org/cargo/reference/manifest.html#the-project-layout